13 min read

 MapR provides the ability to integrate Jupyter Notebook (or Zeppelin) at the user’s preference.
 What we are showing here would be the end of a data pipeline.
 The true value of running a RNN time series model in a distributed environment is the data pipelines you can construct to push your aggregated series data into a format that can be fed into the TensorFlow computational graph.

-If I am aggregating network flows from multiple devices (IDS, syslogs, etc.), and I want to forecast future network traffic pattern behavior, I could set up a real-time data pipeline using MapR Streams that aggregates this data into a queue that can be fed into my TensorFlow model.
+If I am aggregating network flows from multiple devices (IDS, syslogs, etc.), and I want to forecast future network traffic pattern behavior, I could set up a real-time data pipeline using MapR Event Store that aggregates this data into a queue that can be fed into my TensorFlow model.
 For this example, I am using only a single node on my cluster, but I could have installed TensorFlow on the two other nodes and could have three TF models running with different hyper-parameters.

 For this example, I generated some dummy data.